ashtonpaul/rest-api-guidelines/RESTAPI.md

 ## Introduction
 As REST APIs become more common in many different backed systems.  the importance of a clean REST API design standard is needed.
 The concept of REST is to separate the API structure into logical resources.
 REST APIs should adhere to consistent guidelines to make using them easy and intuitive.
 This document serves as a starting point to aide in consistent RESTful API design.

-## REST API Design Guideline Specification
+## REST API Design Guideline

-1. Version your API in URL (e.g. /api/v1/)
+1. Version your API in URL (e.g. /api/v1/) Preferably use URL method for verisoning.
+It gives better discoverability of a resource by looking at the URL.
 1. Use nouns for resouce naming
 1. Resource names should always be plural
 > GET api/v1/companies